IBM/openapi-to-graphql/README.md

   Parts of an API that not compatible with GraphQL are automatically sanitized.
 For example, API parameters and data definition names with unsupported characters (e.g., `-`, `.`, `,`, `:`, `;`...) are sanitized.

 * **Custom request options** Provide headers and query parameters to send with every API request.
 This allows, for example, to handle authentication or tag requests from GraphQL.

+* **Swagger and OpenAPI 3 support** OASGraph can handle both Swagger (OpenAPI specification 2.0) as well as OpenAPI specification 3.

 ## Usage